 Diagnostic scopic procedures are those for visualization, biopsy and polyp removal.
 Examples of diagnostic scopic procedures include colonoscopy, sigmoidoscopy, and diagnostic endoscopy.
-Benefits under this section include:

 - The facility charge and the charge for supplies and equipment. - Physician services for radiologists, anesthesiologists and pathologists.

 When these services are performed in a Physician's office, Benefits are described under Physician's Office Services - Sickness and Injury in this section.
 Benefits for other Physician services are described in this section under Physician Fees for Surgical and Medical Services.